EliasSchaut/Api/README.md

 Get the number of all bday members from the DB as on single text!

 ### Private
-Private routes are only accessible if you pass the correct api-token in the header `APITOKEN: <token>` The programm hashes the passed token via sha256 and compares it to the one set in the configuration file.
+Private routes are only accessible if you pass the correct api-token in the header `APITOKEN: <token>`.
+The programm hashes the passed token via sha256 and compares it to the one set in the configuration file.
 Only if the hashes are equal the request will be accepted.